ByteOtter/journey/content/posts/project_spec_config/index.md

 > Update 17-08-2024:
 >
-> Soo ... this is embarrassing.
-Apparently, it looks like this was possible all along
+> Apparently `neovim` (which LunarVim is based upon) already has the functionality described here.
+> Check `:help exrc`.
+This uses `vim.secure.read()` to prompt you before sourcing untrusting files.
-> by simply adding a `rust-analyzer.json` file to the project root. :melting_face:
+> It checks upon startup for a `.nvim.lua` file and executes the config inside.

 When I start a new project, one of the first things I want to take care of is setting up my environment and tooling.